stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-Make an [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) check against one adjacent foe as an action.
-If your skill check equals or exeeds the target's passive insight, then the foe is [Shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/) for 1d4 rounds + 1 round for every 5 points by which your check exceeds the DC.
+Make an [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) check against one adjacent foe's Charisma defense as an action.
+On a hit, the target is [Shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/) for 1d4 rounds.
+If the check exceeds the target's defense by 5 or more, the duration is extended by 1 round for every 5 points above the target's defense score.

 ## Knockdown